 Ian Horsfall and Mathew Arnold, of the Impact and Armour Group within the Department of Engineering and Applied Science at Cranfield University (Defence Academy of the United Kingdom) wrote a comprehensive piece on ‘Protecting From Slash Knife Attacks’.
 A clear statement in this article reads:

 “A retrospective survey of hospital admissions data that contributed to the development of the standard suggested that 63 % of wounds attributable to sharp edged weapons were SLASH events.”

-We are extremely passionate about their safety and our mission is to let the world know that their safety can be improved dramatically, without compromising their ability to operate and function effectively.
+We are extremely passionate about your safety and our mission is to let the world know that your safety can be improved dramatically, without compromising their ability to operate and function effectively.

 SlashPRO® Slash Resistant Clothing is the most effective protection from cuts to your muscles, tendons, ligaments and nerves, preventing rapid blood loss, subsequent shock, loss of life or simply immobility.